kayshakk/digits/index.md

 This system adheres to the Meteor guideline of putting all application code in the imports/ directory, and using client/main.js and server/main.js to import the code appropriate for the client and server in an appropriate order.

 ### Application functionality

-The application implements a simple CRUD application for managing "Stuff", which is a Mongo Collection consisting of a name (String), a quantity (Number), a condition (one of 'excellent', 'good', 'fair', or 'poor') and an owner.

-By default, each user only sees the Stuff that they have created.
+By default, each user only sees the Contacts that they have created.
 However, the settings file enables you to define default accounts.
-If you define a user with the role "admin", then that user gets access to a special page which lists all the Stuff defined by all users.
+If you define a user with the role "admin", then that user gets access to a special page which lists all the Contacts defined by all users.

 #### Landing page